NSU Motorenwerke: Volkswagen Group takeover

 The development of the rotary engine was very cost-intensive for the small company.
 Problems with the apex seals of the engine rotor significantly damaged the brand's reputation amongst consumers.
 In 1969, the company was taken over by Volkswagenwerk AG, which merged NSU with Auto Union, the owners of the Audi brand which Volkswagen had acquired five years earlier.
 The new company was called Audi NSU Auto Union AG and represented the effective end of the NSU marque with all future production to bear the Audi badge (although retaining the four interlocking circles of Auto Union).
 The management of the new combine was initially based at the Neckarsulm plant, however when the small rear-engined NSU models (Prinz 4, 1000, 1200) were phased out in 1973, the Ro 80 was the last car still in production carrying the NSU badge.
 Audi never made use of the brand name NSU again after April 1977, when the last Ro 80 was sold.
 In 1985, the company name was shortened to Audi AG and management moved back to Audi's headquarters in Ingolstadt.

 Even as production of the Ro 80 continued in the Neckarsulm plant, production of larger Audi models like 100 and 200 was started.
 The Porsche 924 and later Porsche 944 were also assembled at Neckarsulm.
 Those models were joint venture projects of Porsche and VW, but Porsche did not have the internal capacity to build the 924 and 944.
-Currently, Neckarsulm is the production plant for Audi's topline vehicles like A6, A8, and R8.
+Currently, Neckarsulm is the production plant for Audi's topline vehicles such as A6, A8, and R8.
 It is also the home of the "Aluminium- und Leichtbauzentrum" where Audi's aluminium-made space frame bodies are designed and engineered.

-NSU is primarily remembered today as the first licensee and one of only four automobile companies to produce cars for sale with rotary-piston "Wankel engines".
+NSU is primarily remembered today as the first licensee and one of only four automobile companies to produce cars for sale with rotary-piston Wankel engines.
 NSU invented the principle of the modern Wankel engine with an inner rotor.
 The NSU Ro 80 was the second mass-produced two-rotor Wankel-powered vehicle after the Mazda Cosmo.
 In 1967, NSU and Citroën set up a common company, Comotor, to build engines for Citroën and other car makers.
 Norton made motorcycles using Wankel engines.
 AvtoVaz (Lada) manufactured single and twin rotored Wankel powered cars in the early 1980s.
 Only Mazda has continued developing the Wankel engine and made several more cars with the Wankel engine.

 NSU developed their last car in a recognisably conventional layout, (front engine front wheel drive, water cooled) - this was the NSU K70, Volkswagen adopted this as their first water cooled front-engined car the VW K70.
 The first VW Golf cars used the NSU K70 engine which was almost identical.
 Subsequent VW models shared no lineage with NSU models, being descended from Auto-Union designs.